sethm/dmd_core/README.md

 ## Changelog

+0.4.0: Breaking change.
+TX to the keyboard from the terminal is
+       now supported, so that clients can use it to detect when a bell (^G) request has been sent.

 0.3.1: Added exception handling for memory errors, and a `run` function
        to free-run the CPU for a given number of steps.